Wixel/CodeIgniter-AssetLoader/README.md

 # Changing Defaults

-The loader assumes all your assets are contained in child directories within the `/assets` directory in your project root, but you can change this by specifying the parent asset directory as follows:
+The loader assumes all your assets are contained in child directories within the `/assets` directory in your `project root`, but you can change this by specifying the parent asset directory as follows:

 ```php